sahersiddiqui/Yummy_Tummy/README.md

-# Yummy_Tummy
+# Yummy Tummy
-Its a PHP project.
-In this project user can order tiffin.
-Its a tiffin service portal..
+It is a project that based on the online tiffin service.
+For the people who lives withou their families .